metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 # Create your own metauni node

-Creating a metauni node is *free and easy*, requiring no coding experience (there are a few steps though).
+Creating a metauni node is free and relatively easy, requiring no coding experience.
+There are however a few steps.
+In our first Build Your Own Node event the fastest person went from scratch to a functional node connected to the metauni hub in _1hr 20min_.
 If you want to dive straight into setting up your node, no problem: skip to **The Guide** below.

 In this introductory section we briefly explain what a "metauni node" is.
 It consists of a Roblox game (Roblox provides a 3D virtual social environment) combined with a Discord server and bot (for voice chat) which are integrated, to provide an automated zone-based voice chat.
 This means that, provided Discord is running and the user has opened a voice channel, when the user steps into a zone inside the Roblox game they are moved to a corresponding voice channel in Discord.
 This allows many users to share the same virtual space, while maintaing the ability for conversation in smaller groups.